 How cute, Bitty sounds like a very gentle creature.
 So what to do?
 First do not worry about her washing Itty.
 The mutual bathing is an important part social interaction among felines.
 As for getting her to stop liking you, cease being affectionate when she licks and start petting her when she does not lick.
 Be consistent in this, she should begin to understand within a few days.
 Check out the rest of the letters for additional tips.
 Your Pal, Simba

-I have a cat a little over a year old who has a fetish for chewing on plastic garbage can liners!
-Since I'm assuming this is dangerous for his digestive system not to say very annoying to us, we've moved all our garbage cans up high. it is a pretty bizarre looking decor!
+I have a cat a little over a year-old who has a fetish for chewing on plastic garbage can liners!
+Since I am assuming this is dangerous for his digestive system not to say very annoying to us, We have moved all our garbage cans up high. it is a pretty bizarre looking decor!
 If we catch her doing this we pat her rear and tell her "no" so she does know she should not be doing it, but 10 minutes later she is right back at it!
 Why is she doing this and what can we do to stop it?
 Frazzled

 Cats are famous for their 10-minute memory!
 Try sprinkling or spraying some cayenne pepper or a cayenne pepper/water solution on the garbage can liner.
 Cats hate cayenne pepper so it serves as a safe and effective repellent.
 Keep me posted.
 Simba